MTN-Group/MoMoAPIs_Android_sdk/README.md

 # Getting Started

-# How to include GSMA SDK in your android application
+# How to include Momo SDK in your android application

 Copy the Momo-SDK-v1.0.0.aar [Download](/aar/Momo-SDK-v1.0.0.aar)
  file, available in the latest version in aar folder in the project directory, into libs folder under your project directory.